At E3 2016, Microsoft announced "Project Scorpio" — the beastly next Xbox.

 What does Project Scorpio mean for games?

 Games on Scorpio will run better, and look nicer.
 They will take advantage of advanced anti-aliasing techniques, with higher quality shadows, lighting, and of course, resolution.
 Textures will load faster, the scenery will look sharper, and the density of foliage should be higher.
-Switching between the Xbox One and Project Scorpio versions of a game should be akin to switching a game like Forza Horizon 3 and Gears of War 4 from medium to ultra settings.
-That said, there have been suggestions that Project Scorpio and Xbox One games will forcibly share frame rates to prevent competitive advantages, we've received some indication that it could be a misquote.
+Switching between the Xbox One and Project Scorpio versions of a game should be akin to switching games like Forza Horizon 3 and Gears of War 4 from medium to high, or even ultra settings.
+That said, there have been suggestions that Project Scorpio and Xbox One games will forcibly share frame rates to prevent competitive advantages, but we've received some indication that that could be false.
 We've asked Microsoft for clarification and will let you know if it comes.

 When a game is installed on an Xbox console, it will detect what hardware is present and unpack the correct visual assets and features.
 Developers will have to enable those experiences, of course, and many of them might not see it as a worthwhile effort to make.
-Todd Howard of Bethesda and Fallout 4 fame and Patrick Bach from DICE of Battlefield fame both featured in the Scorpio reveal trailer, indicating that at the very least, Fallout 4 and Battlefield 1 will receive 4K versions on Project Scorpio.
-All first-party games will receive the Scorpio treatment; expect Gears 4, Forza, Halo Wars 2, and more to look stunning on Scorpio.
+Todd Howard of Bethesda and Fallout 4 fame and Patrick Bach from DICE of Battlefield, were both featured in the Scorpio reveal trailer, indicating that at the very least, Fallout 4 and Battlefield 1 will receive 4K versions on Project Scorpio.
+It's fair to expect that most, if not all first-party games will receive the Scorpio treatment.
+So expect Gears 4, Forza, and Halo Wars 2 to look stunning on Scorpio.